iawade/common_condition/README.md

       > chr1    450739  451678
       > chr1    685715  686654
       > ```
+   - Note: if you don't have `bedtools` already installed it can be installed as part of the conda environment provided in this repo (see below)

 3. **Model and Variance Ratio Files**
    - GMMAT model files (are given `.rda` extension by default in SAIGE step1) from prior BRaVa pilot analysis